Fasano Rio de Janeiro

 At a Glance

-The street below can be noisy as you are right in the heart of the action so be prepared.
-For peace and quiet we always try and request rooms higher up
+The street below can be noisy as you are right in the heart of the action -for peace and quiet we always try and request rooms higher up for our guests

 Best time to Visit

 Average time to visit